Frequently asked questions (FAQs)

 Where can I see the charges that have been taken from my account?

-When you sign in, simply select the name of one of your products (e.g. Stocks and Shares ISA) and select the 'Transactions' tab.
-From here, you'lll be able to view the charges taken from your account.
+To do this select the product you want to view the charges on and select the Transactions tab.
+From here, you'll be able to view the charges taken from your account.

 Is there a charge for switching funds?